astier/model-free-episodic-control/README.md

 source activate mfec
 python main.py
 ```
-The program should load a pretrained MFEC-Agent and show a display where you can watch the MFEC-Agent play the atari-game _Q*Bert_ (in the first level he's bad but gets better in the next two).
+The program should load a pretrained MFEC-Agent and show a display where you can watch the MFEC-Agent play the atari-game _Q*Bert_.
 Some information should be printed regularly on the terminal like the average reward he got in a certain episode.
 After every epoch, the agent's results are stored in a results directory.
 Also, the agents QEC-table is stored there after every epoch as a file with the extension *.pkl* which latter can be used to load the agent back into memory.

 ## Train your first MFEC-Agent to be Combat-Ready
 To train your own agent from scratch you simply have to change the variable *QEC_TABLE_PATH* which you can find in the *main.py* file from this:
-> QEC_TABLE_PATH = 'example_agent.pkl'
+> QEC_TABLE_PATH = 'example_agent_rambo.pkl'

 to this:
 > QEC_TABLE_PATH = ''